-Fuel tank capacity: 1.0 l (0.26 US gal)
+Fuel tank capacity: 0.26 US gal (1.0 l)

 Refuel in a well-ventilated area before starting the engine.
 If the engine has been running, allow it to cool.
-Refer to page 53 for fuel recommendations and page 82 for information about oxygenated fuels.
+Refer to page 55 for fuel recommendations and page 84 for information about oxygenated fuels.

-Remove the tank cap and check the fuel level.
+Remove the fuel tank cap and check the fuel level.
 Refill the tank if the fuel level is low.
 Refuel carefully to avoid spilling fuel.
 Do not overfill; there should be no fuel in the filler neck.
 After refueling, tighten the fuel tank cap securely.

-Gasoline is highly flammable and explosive and you can be burned or seriously injured when refueling.
+Gasoline is highly flammable and explosive.

+You can be burned or seriously injured when handling fuel.

-- Stop engine and keep heat, sparks, and flame away.
+- Stop the engine and keep heat, sparks, and flame away.

-- · Refuel only outdoors.
+- Handle fuel only outdoors.

-- · Wipe up spills immediately.
+- Wipe up spills immediately.